 Family Assessment: Only recently has the family been widely recognized as a critical element in patient care, yet families have been a part of nursing care for many years.
 This course focuses on the importance of broadening the practice of healthcare professionals to serve the family as a unit, as well as each individual family member.
 During this course, students should gain a sound theoretical foundation for family nursing assessment and intervention.

 Nursing Informatics: Basic computing and word-processing skills are required for this course.
-Students may learn how to integrate nursing practice, education, and research with computer technology and information science to identify, gather, process, and manage information.
-The course focuses on technology-based health applications that support clinical, administrative, and research decision-making and the use of such applications in evidence-based practice.
+Students may learn how to integrate nursing practice, education, and research with information science and computer technology to identify, gather, process, and manage information.
+The course focuses on health technology applications that support clinical, research, and administrative decision-making and the use of such applications in evidence-based practice.

 Nursing Care at End of Life: This course addresses the critical aspects of palliative nursing care.
 Students may gain knowledge and skills in clinical nursing assessment, symptom management, ethics, cultural influences, and spirituality.
 The needs of special populations and nursing management are also covered.

 Career Opportunities for Graduates with a BSN

 Nurses with a Bachelor of Science in Nursing have greater opportunities to climb the career ladder and provide patients with a higher quality of care, according to the AACN.
 They are also better qualified to gain positions at prestigious medical institutions, which often require bachelor’s degrees.
 In fact, some 68% of clinical nurses working at Magnet-designated institutions have a bachelor’s or higher level university degree, according to the American Nurses Association.

 Registered nurses with a BSN degree have a variety of career options available to them.
 Once they’ve met all of the BSN program requirements, RNs can pursue positions such as: